Bereavement is the process of grieving and letting go of a loved one who has died.

-Anticipatory grief includes depression, extreme concern for the dying person, preparing for the death, and adjusting to changes caused by the death.
-It can give the family time to get used to the reality of the impending loss.
+Anticipatory grief includes depression, extreme concern for the dying person, preparing for the death, and adjusting to changes caused by the death, but it can give the family time to get used to the reality of the impending loss.
 People are able to complete "unfinished business" with the dying person (for example, saying "good-bye," "I love you," or "I forgive you").

 Anticipatory grief may not always occur.
-A person does not necessarily feel the same kind of grief before a death occurs as the grief felt after a death.
+A person does not necessarily feel the same kind of grief before a death as that felt afterwards.
 There is no set amount of grief that a person will feel.
 Grief experienced before a death does not make the grief after that death easier or shorter in duration.

 Some grief reactions are not considered "normal."
 For example, persistent and intrusive feelings of guilt in the survivor (or thoughts that he or she should have died along with the deceased) are more characteristic of depression than normal bereavement.
 Depression in bereavement can be successfully treated.